-Oxcarbazepine is a 10-keto derivative of carbamazepine which came to the market in 2000.
-However, the minor structural differences in between oxcarbazepine and carbamazepine have led to major differences in the induction of metabolic pathways and the metabolism of the two medications.
+Oxcarbazepine is a 10-keto derivative of carbamazepine, which came to the market in 2000.
+However, the minor structural differences between oxcarbazepine and carbamazepine have led to significant differences in the induction of metabolic pathways and the metabolism of the two medications.

-Oxcarbazepine is available as an extended release (XR).
-It is known as a member of a class of medications known as anticonvulsants and voltage-sensitive sodium channel antagonists.
+Oxcarbazepine is available as an extended-release (XR).
+It is a member of a class of medications known as anticonvulsants and voltage-sensitive sodium channel antagonists.
 Oxcarbazepine is FDA-approved for partial seizures in adults with epilepsy or partial seizures in children with epilepsy ages 4 to 16.
-This medication can be used as monotherapy or adjunctive to another medication for the management of seizures.
-Oxcarbazepine is also used for bipolar disorder; however, this medication is not yet FDA-approved for bipolar disorder.
+This medication is useful as monotherapy or adjunctive to another medication for the management of seizures.
+Oxcarbazepine is also an option for bipolar disorder; however, this medication is not yet FDA-approved for bipolar disorder.

 Oxcarbazepine binds to sodium channels and inhibits the high-frequency repetitive neuronal firing.
 Oxcarbazepine also inhibits the release of glutamate.
-This medication is metabolized by the liver and excreted by the kidneys.
-Oxcarbazepine is very rapidly converted to licarbazepine which is its active metabolite.
+This medication gets metabolized by the liver and excreted by the kidneys.
+Oxcarbazepine very rapidly converts to licarbazepine, which is its active metabolite (monohydroxy metabolite, MHD).
 Licarbazepine is responsible for the antiseizure activity of oxcarbazepine.
-The half-life of oxcarbazepine is 1 to 3.7 hours while the half-life of licarbazepine is 8 to 10 hours.
-Oxcarbazepine has not been shown to induce autoinduction of its metabolism such as carbamazepine.
+The half-life of oxcarbazepine is 1 to 3.7 hours, while the half-life of licarbazepine is 8 to 10 hours.
+Oxcarbazepine has not been shown to cause the autoinduction of its metabolism, such as carbamazepine.

-Oxcarbazepine is known to be a weak inducer of the CYP 3A4.
-CYP 3A4 plays a role in estrogen metabolism.
+Oxcarbazepine is known to be a weak inducer of the CYP3A4, which plays a role in estrogen metabolism.
 Thus oxcarbazepine can reduce the efficacy of oral contraceptives when used in high doses.
-Oxcarbazepine is a weak inhibitor of CYP 2C19 and can, therefore, arise phenytoin levels when used very high doses.
-Oxcarbazepine itself is not affected by CYP 3A4 inhibitors like carbamazepine is.
+Oxcarbazepine is also a weak inhibitor of CYP2C19 and can cause an increase in phenytoin concentrations when used very high doses.
+Oxcarbazepine itself is not affected by CYP3A4 inhibitors like carbamazepine is.

-Oxcarbazepine is only available in the oral form at this time; both tablets and liquid formulations are available.
+Oxcarbazepine is only available in the oral dosage form at this time; both tablets and liquid formulations are available.
 Oxcarbazepine shows rapid and nearly complete absorption after oral administration, about 95% absorption.
 The usual doses range for oxcarbazepine is 1200 to 2400 mg per day.
-Whether using oxcarbazepine for monotherapy or adjunct for seizure control, the initial dose can be 600 mg per day divided into 2 separate doses.
-For monotherapy of patient with a seizure, disorder physician may increase by 300 mg every 3 days to a dose of 1200 mg daily.
-Doses as high as oxcarbazepine 2400 mg daily have been shown to be effective when changing to monotherapy.
-For adjunctive therapy for seizure control may increase at 600 mg at weekly intervals to a total of 1200 mg daily in 2 divided doses for immediate release and 1200 to 2400 mg daily for extended release.
+Whether using oxcarbazepine for monotherapy or adjunct for seizure control, the initial dose can be 600 mg per day divided into two separate doses.
+For monotherapy of a patient with a seizure disorder, the physician may increase by 300 mg every three days to a dose of 1200 mg daily.
+Doses as high as 2400 mg daily have demonstrated effectiveness when changing to monotherapy.
+For adjunctive therapy for seizure control, the dose may be increased in 600 mg weekly intervals to a total of 1200 mg daily in 2 divided doses for immediate release and 1200 to 2400 mg daily for extended-release.

-When using oxcarbazepine with other sedating medications physician should slowly titrate medication for the patient to best tolerate the sedating side effects of medications.
+When using oxcarbazepine with other sedating medications, the physician should slowly titrate the medication for the patient to best tolerate the sedating side effects of the medications.

-Immediate release medication should be taken 2 times a day, can take with or without food.
-The liquid formulation may be mixed with water for better tolerability of medications.
+The immediate-release dosage form should be taken two times a day with or without food.
+The patient may mix the liquid formulation with water for better tolerability.

-Extended-release medication should be taken one time a day.
+The extended-release dosage form should be taken once a day.
 It is important to take the extended-release oxcarbazepine on an empty stomach and not to cut or crush the medication before ingesting it.

-It is very important to slowly taper off oxcarbazepine.
-If oxcarbazepine is suddenly discontinued, it may cause epilepsy patient to seize or may cause a relapse of a bipolar patient.
+It is essential to taper off oxcarbazepine slowly.
+If the patient discontinues oxcarbazepine suddenly, it may cause the epilepsy patient to seize or may cause a relapse of a bipolar patient.

 Oxcarbazepine can lead to central nervous system (CNS) side effects due to its blockade of voltage-sensitive sodium channels.
 Some common side effects that patients experience when taking oxcarbazepine are sedation, dizziness, abnormal gait, headache, ataxia, fatigue, confusion, nausea, vomiting, abdominal pain, or rash.
-Hyponatremia and increase suicidal ideation are 2 of the most dangerous and life-threatening side effects which patients may experience while taking oxcarbazepine.
+Hyponatremia and increased suicidal ideation are two of the most dangerous and life-threatening side effects which patients may experience while taking oxcarbazepine.
 Weight gain and sedation can occur as well in a minority of patients.
 If patients have experienced hypersensitivity with carbamazepine, they are more likely to experience hypersensitivity with oxcarbazepine.
-When experiencing a side effect, it is recommended to wait and continue medication if the side effect is not disruptive to life or dangerous, with time most side effects do end.
+Oxcarbazepine is structurally similar to carbamazepine and thus an increased risk of Stevens-Johnson syndrome or toxic epidermal necrolysis in Asian patients with the HLA-B*1502 allele.
+When experiencing a side effect, the recommendation is to wait and continue medication if the side effect is not disruptive to life or dangerous.
+With time, most side effects do cease.
 If side effects continue, physicians should consider switching to another agent, and augmenting oxcarbazepine with another agent is usually not successful.
 It is important to note that side effects may increase when increasing the dose of oxcarbazepine.

 Avoid abrupt withdrawal of oxcarbazepine.
-Please use with caution in children, elderly, pregnancy, renal impairment, patients that had a hypersensitivity reaction to carbamazepine.
+Please use with caution in children, elderly, pregnancy, and renal impairment patients that had a hypersensitivity reaction to carbamazepine.

-It is very important to monitor serum sodium level.
+It is essential to monitor serum sodium concentrations.
 Hyponatremia is a severe risk that can occur with the use of oxcarbazepine.
-The risk for hyponatremia is the highest in the first 3 months of medication use, and 2% to 3% of patients may experience hyponatremia.
-Hyponatremia is known as sodium levels below 125 mmol/L. It is important to monitor the use of selective serotonin reuptake inhibitor (SSRI) use with oxcarbazepine, as these medications can cause a decrease in sodium levels through the syndrome of inappropriate antidiuretic hormone production.
+The risk for hyponatremia is the highest in the first three months of medication use, and 2% to 3% of patients may experience hyponatremia.
+Hyponatremia is when sodium concentrations are below 125 mmol/L. It is essential to monitor the use of selective serotonin reuptake inhibitor (SSRI) use with oxcarbazepine, as these medications can cause a decrease in sodium concentrations through the syndrome of inappropriate antidiuretic hormone (SIADH) production.

 Approved for use in children four years and older as monotherapy or adjunctive therapy for partial seizures.
 The initial dose should be 8 to 10 mg/kg per day separated in two divided doses.